 Makeup: Must be tasteful and natural.
 Eye shadow should be brown tones if used.
 If you’re not comfortable in makeup, you don’t have to wear it.
 You should be comfortable in what you’re wearing and how you look.

-Katherine will be checking your suits, hair and makeup before the first mock tournament.
+The Coaches will be checking your suits, hair and makeup before the first mock tournament.